MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Reduce the size of the training dataset, and decrease the number of input features.

 **Memorize:** `B) Increase the size of the training dataset, and decrease the number of input features.`

-**Quick reason:** Increase the size of the training dataset, and decrease the number of input features.

 <details>
 <summary>Full explanation</summary>